-There is a power within us, that’s more significant than any pain or suffering you encounter, and no matter who you feel wronged you, or what circumstances occurred, you are deserving of the liberation that comes with Forgiveness.
+There is a power within us that’s more significant than any pain or suffering you encounter, and no matter who you feel wronged you or what circumstances occurred, you are deserving of the liberation that comes with forgiveness.

 When you open your heart to the possibility of healing, you change the trajectory of your life.
-Forgiveness is the way that we keep ourselves clear conduits for love’s sense flowing through us.
+Forgiveness is the way that we keep ourselves clear conduits of love’s sense flowing through us.

-Discover how forgiveness can change your inner world, which will then have an immediate effect on your outer world.
-You will learn that Forgiveness is a shift in perception that has been blocking you from love.
+Discover how forgiveness can change your inner world, which will immediately affect your outer world.
+You will learn that forgiveness is a shift in perception blocking you from love.

-While there is some debate over whether true forgiveness requires positive feelings toward the offender, experts agree that it at least involves letting go of deeply held negative beliefs.
-In that way, it empowers you to recognize the pain you suffered without letting that pain define you, enabling you to heal and move on with your life.
+While there is some debate over whether true forgiveness requires positive feelings toward the offender, experts agree that it involves letting go of deeply held negative beliefs.
+It will empower you to recognize the pain you suffered without letting that pain define you, enabling you to heal and move on with your life.

 Perhaps most troublesomely, however, forgiveness, as we relate to it, is letting the other person “off the hook.”
 We equate it with absolution—excusing the other from blame, guilt, or responsibility for what they did.

-We imagine it as symbolically setting them free from having to carry the burden of suffering that we believe they caused.
-We show up, perhaps forever changed as a result of the past, but with eyes, ears, and a heart that is available to us and what’s possible right now.
+We have the choice to stop employing the present moment to correct, vindicate, validate, or punish the past.
+We show up, perhaps forever changed due to the past, but with eyes, ears, and a heart that is openly available to what’s possible right now.